underlay/underworld/README.md

 # blueprints
-Plans and proposals for underlay development; open problems and their solutions.
-See also related /designs/.
+Plans and proposals for underlay development; open problems and their solutions, and related designs.

-Discussions, plans, and events are on the [blueprints wiki](https://github.com/underlay/blueprints/wiki).
+Discussions, plans, and events are on the [blueprints wiki](https://github.com/underlay/blueprints/wiki) here.
 Blueprints and specs are in pages here or in their own repositories.